MaciekStepien/Pratt-Whitney-R4360-Engine-Analysis/README.md

 ## Important Note

 **Most of the detailed technical information and explanations are contained in the speaker notes below each slide.** When viewing the presentation, make sure to enable the notes section to read the comprehensive analysis, technical specifications, and detailed engineering discussions for each topic covered.

+This presentation has originally been created in polish and later translated into english.
+For technical accuracy always refer to the source (polish) version.